KunalParlecha/Sales-Report-2024/README.md

 # Sales-Report-2024<br>
 About this Project<br>
-This project was created to analyze te sales of the each country by each product, year, category, profit, gross sales, discount allowed <br>
+This project was created to analyze the sales of the each country by each product, year, category, profit, gross sales, discount allowed <br>

 Dashboard: This dashboard was created using Power Bi, various charts, cards and slicers.
 Key metrics include:<br>
 Sales by segment<br>